GearWrench Unleashes Pitbull Pliers on the Trades

 These pliers also feature aggressive angled teeth for better grip on hex nuts and bolts.
 The jaws allow for multiple positions that offer more flexibility and capacity.
 The overmolded grips provide comfort but without going too far and blowing out the diameters of the handles.

-The coating on the handles won’t accidentally mark up workpieces.
-Also, the pinch stop design keeps you from pinching your hands if they snap closed suddenly.
-The ergonomic dual-material handles also include end-mounted tether points as well as identification markers.
+The coating on the handles won’t accidentally mark up workpieces, either.
+The pinch stop design also keeps you from pinching your hands if they snap closed suddenly.
+The ergonomic dual-material handles include end-mounted tether points as well as identification markers.
 This lets you pick them out of a tool bag quickly and easily.

 They come in 6″, 8″, 10″, and 12″ sizes, as well as a 4-piece set that includes all of them.